google/koladata/docs/cheatsheet.md

 os.get_attr('x', default=0) # [1, 0, 'a']

 # Objects are immutable by default, modification is done
-# by creating a new object with updated attributes
+# by creating a new object with the same ItemId and
+# updated attributes
 o = kd.obj(x=1, y=2)

 # Update a single attribute